 FAQPage schema: direct feed for AI snippets

 For any page with question-and-answer content, FAQPage schema wraps your Q&A pairs in a machine-readable structure.
 Each entry in the mainEntity array is a Question object with a name (the question text) and an acceptedAnswer containing text.
-This directly feeds Google's "People Also Ask" feature and provides AI-generated FAQ snippets with structured, attributable answers rather than extracted text.
+This gives parsers structured, attributable answers rather than forcing them to extract question-answer pairs from surrounding text.

 The question text in name should match the natural language phrasing users actually search for.
 Overly formal or abbreviated question text reduces match rates.